akhtet/myXNLI/README.md

 ## Myanmar Translation Entry Format

 Under `translation` folder, there are 100 files, each containing 100 blocks.
 Each block has a block number, an English sentence and a placeholder for Myanmar Translation.

-Use # to insert a comment line at the bottom of the each block.
-Any number of comment lines can be used as long as they are after the sequence number line.
+An example entry in a translation file is describe below.

 ```
 114